Sabino Cassese: Education and career

 Justice Emeritus of the Italian Constitutional Court and Emeritus professor at the Scuola Normale Superiore of Pisa.
 He teaches at the Luiss University - School of Government, Rome.

 Cassese graduated (October 1956) summa cum laude in law from the University of Pisa, where he also studied (1952–1956) at the prestigious Collegio Medico-Giuridico of the Scuola Normale Superiore (which in 1987 changed its name to Sant'Anna School of Advanced Studies).
-He was an assistant professor at the Universities of Pisa and Rome and, since 1961, has served as professor at the Universities of Urbino, Naples and Rome.
+He was an assistant professor at the Universities of Pisa and Rome and, since 1961, has served as a professor at the Universities of Urbino, Naples and Rome.
 He has been a member of many ministerial committees and of the governing body of the Italian Central Statistical Office.
 From 1975 to 1983 he taught at the Advanced School for the Civil Service (Rome).
 In 1993–94 he was a member of the Italian Government.